-3. Cape Enrage
+18. Cape Enrage

+Cape Enrage is not only a gorgeous scenic stop on the coast, but it is also a beautiful drive.
 Driving through the winding roads, we stopped regularly to take in the views before coming out at a rocky beach filled with Inukshuks.

 When the tide is out, the rock led to a giant sandbar where you can walk out 200 metres along the ocean floor.